pv/mediasnake/docs/install.rst

     video_dirs = "/home/data/My Videos", "/home/data/More of My Videos"
     hostnames = "localhost", "127.0.0.1", "mysite.com"

-Of course, choose the above two video directories accordingly.
+Of course, choose the above two video directories as you like.
 The ``url_prefix`` above is something that needs to match your web server configuration, see below.
 The ``hostnames`` need to match the names of your virtual hosts.